 Dementia supporter training

-Ito-Yokado is developing the Anshin Support Shop at 104 stores, which carries a full lineup of apparel, daily essentials, and foods, including products that support the health and lifestyles of seniors and care products (as of February 29, 2020).
-Sales are conducted by sales staff with specialized qualifications as counselors specialized in welfare equipment who are also able to deal with consultations regarding nursing care and welfare issues in general (305 counselors as of February 2020).
-In addition, Ito-Yokado is working to develop products in response to customer opinions and comments, such as a pushcart for seniors known as the “Silver Car” that can easily be pushed over uneven surfaces and a reliable walking stick with its shaft that is approximately 1.3 times thicker than usual to give a sense of stability.
-They have been well received by customers.
+Ito-Yokado is developing the Anshin Support Shop at 97 stores, which carries an extensive selection of apparel, daily essentials, and foods, including products that support the health and lifestyles of seniors and care products (as of the end of June 2021).
+In addition to explanations of products features by sales staff with specialized knowledge on caring including counselors specialized in welfare equipment, these staff are also able to deal with consultations regarding nursing care and welfare issues in general (about 140 counselors as of the end of February 2021).
+In addition, Ito-Yokado is working to develop products in response to customer opinions and comments.
+Products such as “Feet-friendly Slippers” which are easy to wear or be fitted, and the “Triangular-fit Walking Stick” which prevents pain between the fingers by means of a triangular grip customized to fit the palm and an original-design flexible arm, have been well-received by customers.

 Sogo & Seibu has teamed up with the Caring Design Association to establish a permanent “Living Design Salon” at the Seibu Ikebukuro Store for supporting living and home design for customers aged in their 50s and above.
 The facility proposes appealing homes that casually incorporate care and support features for the physical changes that occur with age, aiming to enable people to live in their own way even as they grow older.

-Seven Bank provides an overseas remittance app available in nine languages for customers who make use of overseas remittance services.
+Seven Bank provides the “Overseas Remittance App” available in nine languages for customers who make use of overseas remittance services.
 In 2016, it started concluding agreements such as agreements for promoting multicultural coexistence with local governments in areas with high concentrations of foreign residents.
 The agreements are mainly intended to disseminate local information through the app.
 Information about living in these areas, disaster information, and so forth is disseminated in multiple languages through the app to residents to help customers live safely and conveniently in Japan.
-As of March 31, 2020, we have concluded agreements with 13 local government organizations.
+As of the end of March 2021, we have concluded agreements with 13 local government organizations.